About this park

 The turquoise green waters combined with the stunning coastline have got folks talking.
 Enjoy a swim or snorkel in a sheltered bay and explore huge granite rocks.
 You won’t be blamed for thinking you’re on safari as the rounded boulders resemble a herd of elephants at a watering hole!

-During school holidays it’s best to arrive early.
-The park is popular and parking is limited.
 Walking is a great way to experience the coastline and the famous Bibbulmun Track passes through the park.
 There’s so much to see and explore such as rock pools, channels, offshore islands and windswept beaches that attract marine life and shorebirds so be careful where you walk!
 If you’re lucky, you may spot passing dolphins or whales further out to sea.

-Wildflowers are at their blooming best in Spring, but flowers can be found in the park all year round.
+Wildflowers are at their blooming best in spring, but flowers can be found in the park all year round.
 Lace up your hiking boots and start exploring!

 William Bay National Park has picturesque, year-round appeal.